Christian Book Reviews

 Derek Prince, 'Entering the Presence of God'

-It is quite strange when an author releases a book, after their death - but Derek Prince Ministries has been releasing a number of books taken from audio and teachings of the late Derek Prince.
+It is quite strange when an author releases a book, after their death – but Derek Prince Ministries has been releasing a number of books taken from audio and teachings of the late Derek Prince.
 This book is one such example.
-In this we look at our attitude in God's presence; our response; in spirit and in truth; your body, soul and spirit; four blessings of the new covenant; four requirements of true worshippers; physical attitude of worship (the word worship in the Bible is always associated with a position of the body, or a physical manifestation from the tongue); the inevitability of worship and worshiping at the throne.
-Some of the pages give incredible understanding to worship ('Thanksgiving relates to God's goodness, praise relates to God's greatness, worship relates to God's holiness') and we are encouraged to 'enter his gates with thanksgiving and his courts with praise'.
-There is a very detailed look at the body, soul and spirit - relating to the layout and build of the temple in the Old Testament.
-This is very insightful, but I got a little lost at times.
-The book is clearly a compilation of different Derek Prince talks, stitched together.
+In this we look at our attitude in God’s presence; our response; in spirit and in truth; your body, soul and spirit; four blessings of the new covenant; four requirements of true worshippers; physical attitude of worship (the word worship in the Bible is always associated with a position of the body, or a physical manifestation from the tongue); the inevitability of worship and worshiping at the throne.
+Some of the pages give incredible understanding to worship (‘Thanksgiving relates to God’s goodness, praise relates to God’s greatness, worship relates to God’s holiness’) and we are encouraged to ‘enter his gates with thanksgiving and his courts with praise’.
+There is a very detailed look at the body, soul and spirit – relating to the layout and build of the temple in the Old Testament.
+This is very insightful, but I got a little lost at times in the depth and richness of the temple and what each part meant.
+The book is likely a compilation of different Derek Prince talks, stitched together.
 Nevertheless, very helpful book.

 Derek Prince, 'Faith to live by'